The Man from Snowy River

 • Listen to The Man from Snowy River

-Synopsis of The Man From Snowy River The Man from Snowy River Poem Analysis
+The Man from Snowy River Poem Analysis The Man from Snowy River Explained

 The Man from Snowy River is composed of 1050 words of 96 lines set in 14 stanzas.
 Using Australian vernacular, similes, and metaphors, the poem conjures up a tale of courage, tenacity, endurance, and the Australian notions of mateship and a " fair go".